affansaied/mean-crud-books-example/README.md

 Angular 13 node js mongodb crud example.
 In this tutorial, we will learn how to create ( MEAN Stack) crud apps using angular 13 + node js express rest API and MongoDB.

 ## Use the following steps to create angular 13 + node js mongodb crud application; as follows:
-Step 1 – Create New Angular App
+Step 1 – Create New Angular App<br>
-Step 2 – Create Components in Angular
+Step 2 – Create Components in Angular<br>
-Step 3 – Import Modules in app.module.ts
+Step 3 – Import Modules in app.module.ts<br>
-Step 4 – Create CRUD Routes
+Step 4 – Create CRUD Routes<br>
-Step 5 – Build RESTful API using Node + Express js + MongoDB
+Step 5 – Build RESTful API using Node + Express js + MongoDB<br>
-Step 6 – Create Angular Service for REST API Consumption Step 7 – Add code In app.component.html
+Step 6 – Create Angular Service for REST API Consumption<br>
+Step 7 – Add code In app.component.html<br>
-Step 8 – Create Operation
+Step 8 – Create Operation<br>

 ## Step 1 – Create New Angular App
 First of all, open your terminal and execute the following command on it to install angular app: